Motto

 About Me

-I am Ying Pang (庞颖 in Chinese), a third-year PhD student in Computer Science Department at University of Otago.
+I am Ying Pang (庞颖 in Chinese), a final-year PhD student in Computer Science Department at University of Otago.
 Currently, I am studying in Systems Research Group (SRG) and supervised by Haibo Zhang, Jeremiah D. Deng, and Lizhi Peng (external).
-My research generally centers around distributed optimization, federated learning, interpretation of learning models, and imbalanced learning.
-Specifically, now I am working on designing, analyzing, and evaluating collaborative learning frameworks considering real-world constraints (heterogeneity, communication, privacy, interpretability, etc.)
+My research primarily focuses on distributed optimization, federated learning, robust learning with label noise, and imbalanced learning.
+Currently, I am working on designing, analyzing, and evaluating collaborative learning frameworks that address real-world constraints, including heterogeneity, communication issues, privacy concerns, interpretability, and robustness to label noise.

 Publications